pimsmath/vxml_site/content/home/get-involved.md

 {{< cta-disabled cta_text="Apply" cta_link="https://ubc.ca1.qualtrics.com/jfe/form/SV_6MCdZFDzYmkNJci" >}}

 Student applications will open soon and will close on **October 22nd**.
+The complete list of projects should be available on _October 10th_.